International Ultraviolet Explorer: Instruments

 The FES acquisition images were the telescope's only imaging capability; for UV observations, it only recorded spectrum.
 For this, it was equipped with two spectrographs.
-They were called the Short Wavelength Spectrograph (SWS) and the Long Wavelength Spectrograph (LWS), and covered wavelength ranges of 115 to 200 nanometres and 185 to 330-nm respectively.
-Each spectrograph had both high and low resolution modes, with spectral resolutions of 0.02 and 0.60-nm respectively.
+They were called the Short Wavelength Spectrograph (SWS) and the Long Wavelength Spectrograph (LWS) and covered wavelength ranges of 115 to 200 nanometres and 185 to 330 nm respectively.
+Each spectrograph had both high and low-resolution modes, with spectral resolutions of 0.02 and 0.60-nm respectively.

 The spectrographs could be used with either of two apertures.
-The larger aperture was a slot with a field of view roughly 10 × 20 arcsecond; the smaller aperture was a circle about 3 arcsecond in diameter.
-The quality of the telescope optics was such that point sources appeared about 3 arcsecond across, so use of the smaller aperture required very accurate pointing, and it did not necessarily capture all of the light from the object.
-The larger aperture was therefore most commonly used, and the smaller aperture only used when the larger field of view would have contained unwanted emission from other objects.
+The larger aperture was a slot with a field of view roughly 10 × 20 arcseconds; the smaller aperture was a circle about 3 arcseconds in diameter.
+The quality of the telescope optics was such that point sources appeared about 3 arcseconds across, so the use of the smaller aperture required very accurate pointing, and it did not necessarily capture all of the light from the object.
+The larger aperture was therefore most commonly used, and the smaller aperture was only used when the larger field of view would have contained unwanted emission from other objects.

 There were two cameras for each spectrograph, one designated the primary and the second being redundant in case of failure of the first.
 The cameras were named LWP, LWR, SWP and SWR where P stands for prime, R for redundant and LW/SW for long/short wavelength.
 The cameras were television cameras, sensitive only to visible light, and light gathered by the telescope and spectrographs first fell on a UV-to-visible converter.
 This was a caesium-tellurium cathode, which was inert when exposed to visible light, but which gave off electrons when struck by UV photons due to the photoelectric effect.
 The electrons were then detected by the TV cameras.
 The signal could be integrated for up to many hours, before being transmitted to Earth at the end of the exposure.

 Mission

 Launch

 The IUE was launched from Kennedy Space Center, Florida on a Thor-Delta launch vehicle, on 26 January 1978.
-It was launched into a transfer orbit, from which its on-board launch vehicle fired it into its planned geosynchronous orbit.
-The orbit was inclined by 28.6° to the Earth's equator, and had an orbital eccentricity of 0.24, meaning that the satellite's distance from Earth varied between 25669 km and 45887 km.
-The ground track was initially centred at a longitude of approximately 70° West.
+It was launched into a transfer orbit, from which its onboard launch vehicle fired it into its planned geosynchronous orbit.
+The orbit was inclined by 28.6° to the Earth's equator and had an orbital eccentricity of 0.24, meaning that the satellite's distance from Earth varied between 25669 km and 45887 km.
+The ground track was initially centered at a longitude of approximately 70° West.